ucla-data-science-center/lc-data-curation-foundations/_episodes/03-LIS.md

 - "There are various models of data curation for implementation services.
 It is important to think about what a service might look like at your organization so that you can articulate your ideas effectively when given the opportunity."
 ---

 There are several stakeholders that contribute to reproducibility.
 The researcher who incorporates data management activities in their research workflows, the funding agencies who mandate data sharing, the repository that provides a platform for making the data available, and the journal editor who checks that authors provide  information on how to access their data all play a role in promoting reproducibility.
-This episode explores why and how library and information science (LIS) professionals are also an important part of this endeavor.
+This episode explores why library and information science (LIS) professionals are also an important part of this endeavor and how they can support it.

 ## The Role of the LIS Professional